 Is the Connection Secure?

-When and if you decide to move forward with any of the offers you’ll get, you’ll need to submit some information like bank statements.
+When and if you decide to move forward with any of the offers you’ll get from various online funding platforms, you’ll need to submit some information like bank statements.
 Ask about an online funding marketplace’s security measures.
 Their url should start with https.

-Of course the whole point here is an online funding marketplace is faster than going to the bank yourself.
+Of course the whole point of online funding for small business is to get financing faster than possible when going to the bank yourself.
 However, you need to find out exactly how much faster.

 Scott Shane, Professor of Entrepreneurial Studies at Case Western Reserve University, writes, “Small business owners are often time constrained as well as cash constrained and need access to credit without spending hours on paperwork.
 Online lenders typically have much simpler application processes than banks and are far faster at making loan decisions.
 Instead of taking a few weeks to make a loan decision, online lenders typically take only a few hours.”